Policy on

 The Zucker School of Medicine highly values engagement through active participation in all educational and patient care activities.
 Attendance and punctuality are essential ingredients to building a collaborative learning environment.
 Engagement in both large and small group sessions enhances personal edification and provides opportunities to learn collaboratively with peers and faculty and contribute to the education of the entire community.
 Attendance and punctuality are therefore expected at all curricular sessions.

-Students must notify the school in advance of an absence by completing the Absence Reporting Form for any sessions that will be missed.
+The ZSOM recognizes there may be times when students will be unable to attend class due to health issues, religious observance, compelling family or other extenuating circumstances.
+On these occasions, students must notify the school in advance of an absence by completing the Absence Reporting Form for any sessions that will be missed.

-The student is responsible for notifying their faculty facilitator of an absence or lateness in advance of any course component small group sessions (PEARLS, PPS, Structure, Physical Diagnosis, Clinical Learning, etc.) and notifying their ICE preceptor, if the absence or lateness will affect a scheduled ICE session.
+The student is also responsible for notifying their faculty facilitator of an absence or lateness in advance of any course component small group sessions (PEARLS, PPS, Structure, Physical Diagnosis, Clinical Learning, etc.) and notifying their ICE preceptor, if the absence or lateness will affect a scheduled ICE session.
 Failure to notify faculty and/or ICE preceptors may be noted in the student’s conscientiousness professionalism tracker.

 Students are responsible for all work and assignments associated with missed sessions.